 Facing the prospect of going through a foreclosure is stressful.
 Being unfamiliar with these types of proceedings only exacerbates your concerns.
 But you don’t have to go it alone.

 Whether you are behind in your mortgage payments, facing delays or denials during a loan modification, or have issues with the way your foreclosure proceedings are being conducted, our law firm is here to help.
-New York foreclosure defense attorney Michael H. Schwartz is ready to provide you with the kind of strong legal representation you need in these types of cases.
+White Plains, New York foreclosure defense attorney Michael H. Schwartz is ready to provide you with the kind of strong legal representation you need in these types of cases.
+We’ve been helping homeowners facing foreclosure in New York for years.
+We can help you stop the foreclosure and get your life back.

 Foreclosure proceedings are handled as a judicial matter in New York.
 This means the lenders involved with your mortgage are required to follow certain guidelines.